juliocesar/styling-with-sass/in-progress/strategy.md

       …
     }

-Or my own preferred approach, where you let a few modifiers in that can be passed as “commands” to the class name, not unlike AMCSS in that regard:
+Modifiers are class names that change the original set of styles in some way.
+You can think of them as parameters to a command that modify the outcome in a way that makes sense.
+In my own preferred approach, you let a few modifiers in that can be passed as “commands” to the class name, not unlike AMCSS in that regard:

     // Default form styles
     // ===================